What is Single Sided PCB

 Applications of Single Layer PCB

 Single-sided PCBs have simple circuitry but still, these are very useful.
 So you can find them in many useful electronic devices.
-Here is some significant application of single layer PCB:
+Here are some significant applications of single layer PCB:

 • You can find these circuits in digital cameras.